jakobjpeters/MachineLearning.jl/README.md

 This project is both my first code in Julia and my first neural network.
 It is intended for learning purposes; I do not expect it to be a viable package.
 I intend to improve my skills by developing more models, features, configurations, performance optimizations, documentation, etc.

-Note: The neural network's prediction and training is not yet vectorized.
-Initial implementations indicate that for the default configuration, vectorizing computations will result in a 2-3x speed improvement and a 1000x reduction in memory allocations per epoch.

 # Why Julia?

 Julia is my favorite programming language for many reasons, but I think that its appeal is best stated by the founders [here](https://julialang.org/blog/2012/02/why-we-created-julia/).